spiral/docs/framework/concept.md

 architecture (i simply don't know what is good architecture for your application can be) so developer are given enought room for experimentation and framework modification.

-If you have an idea how to improve code reusability be free to propose your ideas on a [forum](https://groups.google.com/forum/#!forum/spiral-framework).
+If you have an idea how to improve code reusability or unifify framework interfaces be free to propose your ideas on a [forum](https://groups.google.com/forum/#!forum/spiral-framework).